Revel Systems Announces Comprehensive Program to Give Back to Local Communities - NewsBreak

 Revel Systems Announces Comprehensive Program to Give Back to Local Communities

-Company Will Contribute Portion Of Annual Revenues To Four Nonprofit Organizations And Offer Paid Day Of Service To Employees.
+ATLANTA (PRWEB) September 01, 2021.
 Revel Systems, a cloud-native point of sale (POS) and complete business management platform, today announced a new charity initiative.
-Through this initiative, Revel will allocate a portion of its annual revenues to support four nonprofit organizations based in cities where Revel has major offices, including Atlanta, GA, San Francisco, CA, and Vilnius, Lithuania.www.stamfordadvocate.com
+Through this initiative, Revel will allocate a portion of its annual revenues to support four nonprofit organizations based in cities where Revel has major offices, including Atlanta, GA, San Francisco, CA, and Vilnius, Lithuania.www.mysanantonio.com

 Comments / 0